Gender Equity, Creativity, & Well-Being in Iceland

 - Learn about Icelandic and Scandinavian history, traditions, and culture;

-According to global indices, Iceland ranks first in gender equality among all nations, and is also consistently among the top 10 nations in terms of happiness and in terms of creativity and innovation.
+According to global indices, Iceland ranks first in gender equality among all nations, and is also consistently among the top 10 nations in terms of happiness, creativity and innovation.
 We will be exploring the aspects of history, family, education, culture, and policy that have led to the current status of equity and well-being.

 The class will be taught in a hybrid format for 45 hours total including orientation, online readings, discussion and preparation; one week in Iceland doing site visits and classes followed by online discussion.
 Students are required to participate fully in course activities.